Die Arbeitsgruppe zieht um!

 - shivam.agarwal (at) paluno.uni-due.de

 45127 Essen, Germany

 Shivam Agarwal is a doctoral candidate at University of Duisburg-Essen.
 He completed his Masters degree in Information Technology from International Institure of Information Technology, Bangalore.
-Additionally, he has experience in academia, working as Research Associate on visualization projects and in software development.
+Additionally, he has experience in academia, working as Research Associate on visualization projects and industry experience in software development.

 For a full list of publications, check out the Google Scholar profile.

 Won the first prize to support the Flatland community in NeurIPS 2020 competition through visual analysis of intelligent train schedules.
 Read the news here.